JanuariusJang/tp2/docs/DeveloperGuide.md

 1. User requests to list groups
 2. AddressBook shows a list of groups
 3. User requests to delete a specific group in the list
-4. AddressBook deletes the group
+4. AddressBook deletes the group using the index

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The index does not exist.

+  AddressBook (NS Edition) Shows an error message.
 Use case ends.

 * 3a.
-The given index is invalid.
+There are persons assigned in the group.

     * 3a1.
-AddressBook shows an error message.
+AddressBook (NS edition) re-assigns all persons to the N/A group

-      Use case resumes at step 2.
+      Use case resumes to delete the group.

 **Use case: Delete all person from group**